haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Whenever the hydra takes 25 or more damage in a single turn, one of its heads dies.
 If all its heads die, the hydra dies.
 At the end of its turn, it grows two heads for each of its heads that died since its last turn, unless it has taken fire damage since its last turn.
 The hydra regains 10 hit points for each head regrown in this way.
 Reactive Heads.
 For each head the hydra has beyond one, it gets an extra reaction that can be used only for opportunity attacks.
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 323

 Monsters (K)
 Kobold